CS-SI/SafeScale/doc/TENANTS.md

 Thanks to [viper](https://github.com/spf13/viper), the file can be named ``tenants.toml`` (encoded in TOML), ``tenants.json`` (encoded in JSON) or ``tenants.yaml`` (encoded in YAML), allowing you to use the format you are the most comfortable with.

 __Note__: If you are not familiar with all the supported encoding formats, you can use the tool [remarshal](https://github.com/dbohdan/remarshal) which allows to convert between them.
-You should be able to invest yourself in learning the TOML format and would be able nevertheless to generate in other formats if necessary.
+You should be able to invest yourself in learning the TOML format (or not) and would be able nevertheless to generate in other formats if necessary.

 ## Structure of TOML file

 A TOML configuration file must contains at least one `[[tenants]]` entry.
 There can be multiple entries.<br>
 Each entry defines a tenant, using the field `name` to identify it, and the field `client` to define the driver.